core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Traditional observation: a resource observation associated with a single observer client, as defined in {{RFC7641}}.

 * Group observation: a resource observation associated with a group of clients.
-The server sends notifications for the group-observed resource over IP multicast to all the observer clients.
+The server sends multicast notifications for the group-observed resource to all the observer clients at once.
+For example, such notifications can be transported over UDP and IP multicast.

 * Phantom request: the CoAP request message that the server would have received to start a group observation on one of its resources.
 A phantom request is generated inside the server and does not hit the wire.